muckiware/MuckiFacilityPlugin/README.md

 - The plugin provides a backup functionality for the database.
 - Creates a backup of folders and files by an individual configuration into repository database.
 The plugin use the restic backup tool for to create the backups. https://restic.readthedocs.io/
 - The backups will be encrypted by a password.
+- Cleanups tables like cart, if the database table grow up in too large.

 ## Requirements
 - Shopware 6.6.x